Q: What are you doing to keep campers safe during the COVID-19 pandemic?

 Step 1: Upon parking in the lot your Counselor Supervisor or Assistant Counselor Supervisor will greet you and introduce you to the counselor who will spend the week focused on your camper.
 This is an important step to building trust and starting the information download that will make your camper’s week more spectacular.

-Step 2: Check–in is located directly next to the parking lot in Laurel Lodge.
-You will go through and give your campers name and have the opportunity to meet with and share information with Behavioral Support and the Speech Language Pathologist at Camp.
+Step 2: Due to the COVID-19 pandemic, check-in procedures have changed.
+Check–in will occur at your car.
+Each camper is permitted only ONE parent/caregiver to accompany them through the check-in process.
+The parent/caregiver must also adhere to new screening procedures before entry into Camp.
+You will go through and give your campers name and have the opportunity to meet with and share information with Behavioral Support Staff and the Speech Language Pathologist at Camp.

 Step 3: The nursing consultation is critical for us to provide the most safe and healthy stay at Camp for your camper.
 Every camper and caregiver will meet with a nurse assigned to their group and have a chance to discuss any medications, supplements, and any general or specific health concerns for the camper.
 This process is extremely important and sometimes takes more time to complete.